- Religion and Philosophy»

 Many have thought that the Shabbat or Sabbath is for the Jewish people only yet we find that the Shabbat is one of the Ten Commandments which we consider to be applied to all people.

-"Observe the Sabbath day, to keep it holy" ~ Deuteronomy 5:1
+"Observe the Sabbath day, to keep it holy"

 It is something God expects us to do along with worshiping only Him, obeying parents, not murdering, stealing, lying, committing adultery, or envying our neighbor.
 We are not saved by the obeying of this law for that is what Jesus did for us in that we could not do for ourselves but we are now free to obey this law for the glory of God and our own benefit.

 There are many arguments as to what day is the Shabbat, either Saturday or Sunday, to which I have found no suitable answer.
-It is my understanding that the Hebrew calendar was based on moon cycles which was why the days of the week were numbered and not named.
+It is my understanding that the Hebrew calendar was based on moon cycles which were why the days of the week were numbered and not named.

-Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years ~ Genesis 1:14
+Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years

 Each new moon would have been the beginning of a new cycle and the days of the week would have been counted from there which would cause modern calculations of the Shabbat to fall on random days of our modern Gregorian calendar.
 This makes arguing about "Saturday" and "Sunday" a pointless debate to me and not the purpose of this article.
 I personally choose a day of the week that seems to work best and set aside for the study of His word, prayer, and rest.